ome/ome-ngff-prototypes/README.md

 - tcyx.ome.zarr: timeseries of images with channel, timeseries of central slice of membrane + nucleus channel from [3]
 - czyx.ome.zarr: 3d volume with channel, single timepoint of membrane and nucleus channel from [3]
 - tczyx.ome.zarr: timeseries of 3d volumes with channel, full data from [3]
+- multi-image.ome.zarr: a simple example for multiple images in one ome.zarr, stores all four channels from `cyx.ome.zarr` as separate 2d images.

 Publications:
 - [1] https://onlinelibrary.wiley.com/doi/full/10.1002/bies.202000257